RareSkills/solana-tutorial/content/solana-require-macro/en/solana-require-macro.md

 }
 ```

-**Under the hood, the `require!` macro is no different from returning an error, it’s just synactic sugar.**
+**Under the hood, the `require!` macro is no different from returning an error, it's just syntactic sugar.**

-The expected result is that “Will this print?” will print when you return `Ok(())` and not print when you return an error.
+The expected result is that "`Will this print?`" will print when you return `Ok(())` and not print when you return an error.

 ## Differences between Solana and Solidity with regards to errors

 In Solidity, the require statement halts the execution with the revert op code.
 Solana does not halt execution but simply returns a different value.
 This is analogous to how linux returns 0 or 1 on success.
-If a 0 is returned (equivalent of returning `Ok(()))`, everything went smoothly.
+If a 0 is returned (equivalent of returning `Ok(())`), everything went smoothly.

 Therefore, Solana programs should always return something — either an `Ok(())` or an `Error`.